lucasdoell/lucasdoell/README.md

 Software engineer focused mainly on TypeScript and React • https://lux.dev • https://ntmr.org

+I also write code for the state of New Jersey.
+My work profile can be found [here](https://github.com/LucasDoellDCA).

 Come say hi on [Bluesky](https://bsky.app/profile/lux.dev) or [LinkedIn](https://linkedin.com/in/lucasdoell), I love to chat with other developers.

 ## Stats